The Baby (film): Cast

+Production

+Although he had directed a science-fiction film (Beneath the Planet of the Apes) and a horror film (Night Slaves) in the past, The Baby is Post's first incursion into the realm of the utterly bizarre.
+"A bizarre drama of family dysfunction, The Baby was one of three theatrical features directed by Ted Post and released that year—the other two being Dirty Harry sequel Magnum Force and The Harrad Experiment, based on a once-controversial best seller about what happens when attractive college students are placed in coed dorm rooms."

 Release

 Scotia International released the film in March 1973 in a limited theatrical release.
 Image Entertainment released the film in 2000 on VHS and DVD.

 The Baby was released on Blu-ray and DVD with a transfer from the original negative by Severin Films in 2011.
 It was then released again by Arrow Films in 2018.

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 93%, based on 15 reviews, with a weighted average rating of 7.26/10.
+On Rotten Tomatoes, the film holds an approval rating of 88%, based on 16 reviews, with a weighted average rating of 7.3/10.

 TV Guide awarded the film three out of five stars, calling it "Competently directed", and stated "despite its occasional lapses into genuine bad taste is fairly effective and contains a truly surprising twist ending."
 Dennis Schwartz from Ozus' World Movie Reviews rated the film a grade B, stating that the film managed to hold attention throughout its duration, and contained a genuinely surprising twist ending, but criticized the film's performances as being "over-the-top", as well as its use of footage of mentally disabled children for exploitation.
 Brett Gallman from Oh the Horror commended the film's strong performances, twist ending, and genuinely disturbing scenes; while criticizing the film for being "plodding and listless".